dahliaOS/zircon-rpi/zircon/docs/kernel_cmdline.md

 ## driver.\<name>.run-compatibility-tests

-if this option is set, devmgr will run compatibility tests for the device that is published in DdkAdd("name") by the driver under test.
-If the compatibility tests fail, the driver is unbound.
-The name comes from the parameter to DdkAdd.
+If this option is set, devmgr will run compatibility tests for the driver. zircon\_driver\_info, and can be found as the first argument to the ZIRCON\_DRIVER\_BEGIN macro.

 ## driver.\<name>.disable